Database Matching Under Noisy Synchronization Errors: Matching Capacity For Independent Repetition

 We next prove the converse of Theorem~\ref{thm:mainresultW1} (equation \eqref{eq:rowwiseconverse}).
-We then analytically evaluate this for some $n\in\mathbb{N}$ and we argue that the evaluated upper bounds are strictly tighter than that in Corollary~\ref{cor:converseWarbitrary}.
+We then analytically evaluate this for some $n\in\mathbb{N}$ and we argue that the evaluated upper bounds are strictly tighter than that in Theorem~\ref{thm:mainresultWm}.

 \begin{proofconverseW1} We start with the modified Fano's inequality used in Section~\ref{subsec:converseWm}.
 Let \iftoggle{singlecolumn}{

 }{

 } Then, we have \iftoggle{singlecolumn}{